Christianity and Native America

 SIOUX SPIRITUAL CENTER RECORDS, 1972-[ongoing], undated (5.0 feet unprocessed).

-Photographs, minutes, printed materials, and video recordings pertaining to Brulé, Hunkpapa, Oglala, Sans Arc, and other
+Primarily photography and minutes, printed materials, and video recordings pertaining to Dakota-Lakota (Brulé, Hunkpapa, Oglala, Sans Arc) and other

-U.S. church groups in Wisconsin and Oklahoma with the Catholic Church in
+Primarily photography, video recordings, and publications pertaining to Maya people and relationships of U.S. church groups in Wisconsin and Oklahoma with the

 SISTERS OF THE BLESSED SACRAMENT RECORDS, 0.1 foot [2 reels microfilm].